-- a) Given its historical record, bioterrorism appears unattractive. - b) Given the advances in science and technology, committing a bioterrorist attack is relatively easy. - c) Mass casualty bioterrorist attack is possible but unlikely. - d) Increasing access to materials and proliferation of expertise could raise the risk of small-scale bioterrorism attacks.
+- a) Given its historical record, bioterrorism appears unattractive. - b) Given the advances in science and technology, committing a bioterrorist attack is relatively easy. - c) A mass casualty bioterrorist attack in near future is both likely and possible. - d) Increasing access to materials and proliferation of expertise could raise the risk of small-scale bioterrorism attacks.

-- You need to agree, write down and submit your best answer for the task AND your rationale for the answer e.g. why you have chosen an option, the criteria for your choice or the points you considered when reaching a decision. - You need to nominate a spokesperson, who will speak for the team during the feedback time.
+- You need to agree, write down and submit your best answer for the task AND your rationale for the answer e.g. why you have chosen an option, the criteria for your choice, or the points you considered when reaching a decision. - You need to nominate a spokesperson, who will speak for the team during the feedback time.
 This role should be shared around the team as much as possible.
 Reveal your answers as directed.